JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-05-airbnb-style-guide-chapter-02.md

 }
 myName; // => 'John'
 ```
-However, if we changed `let` to `var` then myName can be changed from inside the function.
+The first `myName` is outside of the function's scope and the function doesn't see it.
+The function can only see the `myName` variable inside itself.
+This means we're working with two different variables which happen to have the same name but are in different scopes.
+However, if we changed `let` to `var` then `myName` can be changed from inside the function.
+This is because `var` creates the variables in the global scope.
 ```javascript
 var myName = 'John'; // => 'John'
 function() {